JakubMrowicki/health-tracker/README.md

 * Used [Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/) to check for Colour Contrast issues.
 * Checked and fixed any typos and grammar issues that I could find by using a [Chrome Extension called Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik).
 * Tested the register and log in function to ensure it's working correctly on desktop, mobile and the Heroku deployment version.
+* Tested and ensured that a user cannot pin more than 5 entries at a time.

 # 7: Problem Areas & Solutions
 * My friends were not sure if the game was active or not when I showed them.
     * __Solution:__ I added a glow to the keypad keys to let users know the game is started.
+* You could pin more than 5 entries if you pinned it upon creation with 5 pins already present.
+    * __Solution:__ I added a check in the backend to prevent this from happening, even if you get rid of the disabled attribute on the checkbox using inspect element.

 # 8: Code Validation
 HTML was Validated using the [W3 Validator](https://validator.w3.org/) and returned no errors and 1 warning to be ignored.